Guest article by Stefan Palios

 The ability to learn news skills, regardless of their learning style, is the hallmark of a good leader.
 With the increased pace of change, critical thinking and adaptability have become two of the most in-demand skills for leaders.
 While adaptability and continuous learning can be stressful, it doesn’t need to be.
 Education comes in all forms, especially in a technology-driven world, where you can find more ways than ever to learn new skills that work for you.
-Whether you learn by doing, thinking and talking, or analyzing and observing, we’ve compiled useful strategies for how to learn that suit your style.

 For managers and leaders who learn by doing